Posted by By Brian Willoughby, PhD & Aubrie Patterson | Help for Me

 Maybe once you think about a certain person you have a crush on, thoughts of porn soon follow.
 Note that this is slightly different from the attraction triggers we will talk about soon (those triggers are not about thinking about a person but the feeling of attraction we feel toward them).

-The key to understanding psychological porn triggers is that they are always a chain of thoughts.
 One thought or topic of thought, unrelated to porn, will trigger the first thought of porn itself.

 How to overcome psychological triggers

-Identify recurring thought patterns.
+1. Identify recurring thought patterns.

-Like many triggers, the key to overcoming psychological porn triggers is first to identify the most common thoughts you have that trigger thoughts of porn.
 Think about this like a knot of thoughts thats tied up in your head.
 You need to spend some time thinking about the last few times you watch porn, and then unravel this knot.

-What were your thoughts about immediately before you picked up your phone or opened your computer?
-What thoughts came before that?
-Keep working your way backwards until you find the point where the previous thought was not about porn, but about something else.
 This will help you figure out what your psychological triggers might be.
 They may be about work, home life, or just about anything.

-Journal about these discoveries.
 If you continue to slip up over time, use these notes to look for patterns in your thinking.

 coffee and journal identify porn triggers

-Practice redirecting psychological porn triggers.
+3. Practice redirecting psychological porn triggers.

-Once you have identified the common psychological triggers for you, the next step is to practice a technique called redirecting.
 This means that once you have a thought tied to a trigger, you want to teach your brain to redirect to something unrelated to porn or the original topic.
-The first step is to pick one or two topics you like to think about.
-This could be movies, books, a sports team you enjoy, or just about anything.

 Once you choose your redirect topics, the next time the trigger topic comes into your head, immediately start thinking about your redirect topic for at least five minutes

 For example, let’s say your redirect topic is sports and your trigger is stressful thoughts about work.
 The next time you find yourself at home stressing about an upcoming work project, immediately jump onto a sports website and spend the next five minutes thinking and immersing yourself into that topic.
-Eventually, this will help your brain stop associating porn with the psychological triggering thoughts that have prompted porn use in the past.

-Identifying attraction triggers
+Identifying and overcoming attraction triggers

-Attraction triggers happen when we see a stimulus that prompts us to feel sexual attraction toward someone.
-This is different than just thinking about someone we like.
-Its the actual physical response we have when we desire intimacy with another person.
+s the actual physical response we have when we desire intimacy with another person.
 Our heart may skip a beat, we may notice a genital response, or we may have a quick thought about kissing or holding their hand.
 Attraction is a normal and healthy part of the human experience.

 We will often feel attraction toward those around us as we go about our day to day lives.
 Marketers also know the power of attraction and will often attempt to elicit these feelings in advertisements by using attractive people as models.
-Social media is a newer platform that can trigger feelings of attraction toward others as we scroll through our feeds on various social media platforms.

 Regardless of the origin, when we have feelings of attraction toward another person, we often dont do anything with those feelings.
 Perhaps, if single, we may seek out a conversation with someone we find attractive, but for the most part, we simply let these feelings pass.